 Yes.
-As of late-2020, there were at least seven insurers offering short-term health insurance in Oklahoma.
+As of 2022, there were at least seven insurers offering short-term health insurance in Oklahoma.

 As of November 1, 2019, short-term health insurance in Oklahoma was sanctioned by the state to follow federal maximum duration rules.
 That means plans are allowed to have initial terms of up to 364 days, and total short-term plan duration, including renewals, of up to 36 months.
 This is clarified in Oklahoma Title 36, Section 4419.

 Prior to November 2019, however, Oklahoma law limited short-term health insurance plans to six months and prohibited renewal.